IBM/event-streams/_docs/04-security/03-gdpr-considerations.md

 ## Data Monitoring

-{site.data.reuse.long_name}} provides a range of [monitoring](../../administering/cluster-health/) features that users can exploit to gain a better understanding of how applications are performing.
+{{site.data.reuse.long_name}} provides a range of [monitoring](../../administering/cluster-health/) features that users can exploit to gain a better understanding of how applications are performing.